Healthy Masculinity is Rooted in Love; The Evolution of Masculinity

 On the one hand, we have men who see masculinity as patriarchy and are trying to live up to that old idea.
 These are men who are looking to be the alpha male or the macho man.
-They are striving towards patriarchy.
+They are striving toward patriarchy.
 They’re seduced by the idea of being a dominant male and believing it will attract potential partners and respect.
 For them, their ethos is focused on being a real man or at least what they think that to mean.

 The need to be an alpha male is rooted in fear.

 Many of these men are in terror that they are the opposite.
-They fear that the world sees them as weak and resist against that perception of themselves.
+They fear that the world sees them as weak and resist that perception of themselves.

 These men will either be closed off to their emotions or afraid of expressing them openly and honestly.
 To do so would be to risk coming across as ‘soft.’
-Their safety rests in the domain of the intellect and are mainly living in their heads.
-The world of feelings and emotions is a foreign territory.
+Their safety rests in the domain of the intellect and is mainly living in their heads.
+The world of feelings and emotions is foreign territory.

 Many of these men will be consumed by their anger and believe lashing out is a form of power.
 They think that not acting on their anger is a sign of weakness.
 As a result, they will be passive-aggressive or exhibit rage behaviors.
 The passive-aggressive men will internalize their anger and see themselves as entitled.
 Whereas the men engaging in rage behaviors see the consequences instantly.

-They view other men as a threat, not towards their safety but in their ability to dominate.
-The aim is not competition but dominance, which to them ensures their masculinity.
+They view other men as a threat, not to their safety but in their ability to dominate.
+The aim is not a competition but dominance, which to them ensures their masculinity.
 They fill their days in pursuit of winning a bottomless race of more success, money, fame, etc. all at the expense of their most cherished relationships.

 Their sexual energy is entirely off-center and lacks any true sexual integrity.
 They will be interested in conquest over genuine intimacy as they see that as a clear way to validate their masculinity.
 Intimacy with a primary partner is often uncomfortable if not unappealing as it requires opening up emotionally.
 They struggle to realize their attraction to a novel partner is simply the safety of not having to expose themselves.
 It is easy to have sex with someone you do not care about (and who does not care about you) as there is little risk in that.